-Rahman (2009) in his paper had provided a brief preliminary analysis of the existing condition of non-motorized public transport (NMPT) sector throughout the developing world, especially those with dominant NMPT market, using Dhaka as a case application.
+Rahman et al. (2009) in their paper provide a brief preliminary analysis of the existing condition of non-motorized public transport (NMPT) sector throughout the developing world, especially those with dominant NMPT market, using Dhaka as a case application.
 The multi dimensional non- transport contribution (social, economic and environmental) of the NMPT industry is also established through analysis which admits its significance as an integral part of the overall urban system in many developing cities.

-Iqbal (2013) in his research paper has included comparison study of battery operated easy bike with CNG operated auto rickshaw in terms of cost (operating cost, manufacturing cost, maintenance cost), user friendly and environment issue.
-From the study in terms of cost it is seen that the manufacturing cost and Maintenance cost are little bit higher for CNG operated Auto Rickshaw than that of Battery operated Easy Bike.
+Iqbal (2013) in his research paper has compared the battery operated easy bike with CNG operated auto rickshaw in terms of cost (operating cost, manufacturing cost, maintenance cost), user benifit and environment issue.
+From the study it is seen that the manufacturing cost and maintenance cost are little bit higher for CNG operated Auto Rickshaw than that of Battery operated Easy Bike.
 He showed, the battery of Battery operated Easy Bike is not environment friendly, because the battery is dumped in open space.
 Battery contains harmful chemical known as lead-acid battery.
-This makes the land polluted and as well as the air.
+This makes the land polluted as well as the air.

-Saha et al. (2011) focused on their research to develop an Electric Hybrid Rickshaw without requiring significant changes to the structure of widely popular existing rickshaws.
+Saha et al. (2011) focused on their research to develop an Electric Hybrid Rickshaw without requiring significant changes in the structure of widely popular existing rickshaws.
 The hybrid system was found to work satisfactorily.
 The system could be fitted in the existing conventional rickshaw, at a small conversion cost.
 It allowed reduction of human effort as well as use of relatively small capacity motor and battery.
 Required human efforts varied from 0% to 25% as compared to a conventional manually operated human power vehicle.